IgnacioCastro0713/SolidPrinciples/README.md

 ## Practice

 Think of a fairly ... fairly simple application that calculates the sum of the areas and perimeters of a set of rectangles.
-For this, you have a class called `Rectangle` which looks something like this:
+For this, you have a class called `Rectangle` which looks something like this: [see full code](https://github.com/IgnacioCastro0713/SolidPrinciples/blob/master/_00.INIT/Shapes/Rectangle.cs "ctrl + click")
 ```csharp
 public class Rectangle
 {